 "Well maybe if you left your chambers more often you would know."

-He laughed dryly.
-"You can drop the act Hermione."
+He laughed dryly and pulled away.
+"You can drop the act, Hermione."

 He turned, his black eyes piercing into hers.
 His face was unreadable, although she saw some sort of emotion flicker in his eyes momentarily.

-"You're amazing Severus, even if you don't believe it."
+"You're amazing, Severus, even if you don't believe it," Hermione whispered.

 He didn't respond.
-Instead, he lent down, capturing her lips in a kiss.
+Instead he bent down, capturing her lips in a heated kiss.